Brainwashing and Depersonalisation to comply with the "rules" within an Australian Magdalene Laundry

 Author Lily Arthur

 Brief History of Holy Cross Retreat and Girls Home Woolowin Queensland

-the Magdalene Asylum for unmarried mothers.
-The retreat was based on the Magdalene asylums of Ireland, the object being to
+with the Magdalene Asylum for unmarried mothers.
+The retreat was based on the Magdalene asylums of Ireland, the object being

 weak minded, and to train the wayward, uncontrollable and erring, to habits of self restraint by necessary instruction and

 The Retreat also boasted a steam laundry, being well equipped with up-to-date machinery and all labour

 saving appliances.
 The young unmarried mothers who were placed in the home, worked without

 pay in the laundry for the duration of their stay at Holy Cross.
 Their babies were cared for during the day by other inmates

 of the retreat, which included destitute women and women suffering from physical and mental disabilities.

 Up until 1959/60, the young mothers cared for and nursed their babies for up to six months and longer before